 a) Some people will expect a shop front even if it is just a warehouse.

 b) People will view your product but look for similar products and try to compare prices.

-c) As retail slumps and in tough times, people reduce discretionary spending or look for the cheapest offer therefor don’t always impulse buy.
+c) As retail slumps and in tough times, people reduce discretionary spending or look for the cheapest offer, therefore, don’t always impulse buy.

 d) If outdoors, you can be affected by the elements.
-This can affect your ability to display as well as customer attendance to an event.
+This can affect your ability to display as well as customer attendance at an event.

 You will need to consider your options as everyone is different, but I love this lifestyle and am doing all that I can to continue.
 I hope that you got some ideas from this post on ways that you might be able to travel and earn income.